mehulagg/gitlab/doc/user/admin_area/settings/external_authorization.md

 ## How it works

-When GitLab requests access, it will send a JSON POST request to the external service with this body:
+When GitLab requests access, it sends a JSON POST request to the external service with this body:

 ```json